No Products in the Cart

 Mattresses are available in various sizes to accommodate a variety of needs, including height and size, number of persons sharing the bed, bedroom space, and sleeping preferences.
 Sleepers should be aware of the many bed sizes available in the market and select the most appropriate one for their needs in order to have a good night's sleep.

-A double bed and a full bed have the exact dimensions, 54 inches wide and 75 inches long.
+Double bed and full bed dimensions are the same - 54 inches wide and 75 inches long.
 Therefore, there is actually no difference between the two.
 In fact, the terms "double bed" and "full bed" are often used interchangeably.

-While full beds are called doubles, they can't comfortably accommodate two adult sleepers.
-They are smaller in size than a king and queen-sized beds.
+Though full-size mattresses are called doubles, they can't comfortably accommodate two adult sleepers.
+They are smaller in size than king- and queen-sized beds.

-Even though full/double beds can accommodate two sleepers, many find it very narrow for two adults and prefer bigger beds.
-Since their length is typically 75", it may be comparatively short for an adult as well.
-Therefore, most adults out there prefer to sleep on queen or king-sized beds.
+Even though full/double beds can accommodate two people, many find them to be very narrow for two adults and prefer bigger beds.
+Since their length is typically 75", it may be comparatively short for an adult over 6 feet as well.
+Therefore, most adults out there prefer to sleep on queen- or king-sized beds.

-Full/double beds, on the other hand, have certain distinct advantages.
+Full/double beds do, however, have certain distinct advantages.
 These mattresses will readily fit into even the tiniest of spaces.
 Sheets for a double or full bed are also less costly than sheets for a king or queen-size bed.
-Furthermore, a double bed is perfect for a single sleeper under the height of 5'5".
+Furthermore, a double bed is perfect for a single sleeper under the height of 6 feet.
 Double beds are common in guest rooms and nurseries but not in master bedrooms.

 It's also worth noting that the sizes of these beds or mattresses may differ significantly depending on the country.
 However, they are minor distinctions.

 A double-sized bed appears to be the one designed for two people to share, and it was once.
 Many decades ago, full beds or double beds were the mattress of choice for couples, although this was largely due to the lack of size options available to consumers at the time.
-Only single sleepers should use this size, as it is no longer suggested for couples.
+Only single sleepers should use this size, as the best mattress for couples nowadays is a queen.

 In the 1940s, couples had the option of sharing a double bed or purchasing a pair of twin beds.
 You might have seen in an old black-and-white TV show the traditional layout of two twin beds with a nightstand between them.

 Until the 1950s, separate beds were a common choice for couples, which is when refusing to share a bed became seen as a sign of a broken marriage.
-This is also the age when the king and queen-size mattresses became much popular.
+This is also the age when king mattresses and queen mattresses became very popular.

 Due to the popularity of king and queen mattresses, the double bed has fallen out of favor among couples.
 Nowadays, many people would not find it a pleasant bed to share since each half measures just 27" by 75"—enough space to lie down but not enough personal space to turn without striking your bed companion.